Have you ever needed to manage multiple Facebook accounts at the same time?

 Plus, when using a standard browser interface, you have the added advantage of using the native experience.
 The native Facebook experience tends to be easier to navigate than noisy tools like Hootsuite or Tweetdeck.
 Though we love both of those social media tools for many reasons.

-Using Projects to Keep Client Accounts Separate
+Using Workspace to Keep Client Accounts Separate

 Facebook of course has tools for letting you add admins to pages so that multiple people can manage business page.
 But whenever you do find yourself managing multiple Facebook accounts, Ghost Browser is the fast, native way to do it.
 Give it a shot with this free download.